swiss-seismological-service/sed-SeisComP-contributions/plugins/locator/nll/descriptions/global_nonlinloc.rst

 Error measures
 ==============

-After running NonLinLoc the output is converted into a SC3 (QuakeML) origin object including all available error measures.
-The following table shows how the NLL error measures are mapped to the SC3 data model:
+After running NonLinLoc the output is converted into a SeisComP (QuakeML) origin object including all available error measures.
+The following table shows how the NLL error measures are mapped to the SeisComP data model:

 =========================================================  =====================================================
-SC3                                                        NLL
+SeisComP                                                   NLL
 =========================================================  =====================================================
 Origin.latitude.uncertainty                                sqrt(phypo->cov.yy)
 Origin.longitude.uncertainty                               sqrt(phypo->cov.xx)